analogdevicesinc/VSCode-Maxim/readme.md

     * After flashing, the reset button on the microcontroller must be pushed or the micro must be power cycled to start execution of the program.

 # Debugging
 The Debugger can be launched with `Run > Start Debugging`, with the shortcut `F5`, or via the `Run and Debug` window (Ctrl + Shift + D).
-All standard debugging features are supported - breakpoints, watch variables, etc.  However, there is a known bug with pausing on _some_ micros.
+All standard debugging features are supported - breakpoints, watch variables, etc.  See the [Official Debugger Documentation](https://code.visualstudio.com/docs/editor/debugging) for more details on usage.

+There is a known bug with pausing on _some_ micros.
 Additionally, the debugger does not break automatically on entry into main, so a breakpoint must be set manually.
 See below.

 * Ensure that a debugger/programmer is attached between the microcontroller's debugger port and the host PC before launching a debugging session.
     * For the MAX32625PICO debugger that comes with all microcontrollers, use the SWD port.
 * When a debugging session is launched, the Build task will be launched automatically.
-A successful build must be completed before debugging.
+A successful build must complete before debugging.
 * It is recommended to manually set a break-point on main, so that the debugger stops on entry into the source code.

 ![Breakpoint Image](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/img/breakpoint.JPG)